- Admissions Policy

 CISM accepts students desiring an internationally-rated and challenging education that aims to develop proactive, responsible, principled, open-minded, balanced, compassionate, and engaged global citizens.
 The admission of children to CISM is based on a clear set of expectations.
 These are outlined below.

 - All students, regardless of nationality, must reside in the Philippines with at least one (1) parent who holds a valid visa that allows legal residence in the Philippines.
-Guardianship placements require the prior approval of CISM's Admissions Committee which is composed of an Admissions Officer, the Guidance Counselor, the Deputy Director, the IB DP Coordinator (if applicable) and the Headmaster.
-The final decision on all applications rests with the Headmaster.
+Guardianship placements require the prior approval of CISM's Admissions Committee which is composed of an Admissions Officer, the Guidance Counselor, the Director, the IB DP Coordinator (if applicable) and the Head of Schools.

 - Children are placed in classes together with their age-peers.
 The age cut-off dates are specified in the Admissions Guidelines.

 - To ensure maximum student learning and efficient teaching by the faculty, class size for each section is fixed for the grade levels.
 These are specified in the Admissions Guidelines.

 - When a section is at capacity, a waiting list is started.
 One additional section may be opened by the Head of Schools, after consideration and consultation with the Board of the Trustees.
 CISM has allocated a maximum of two sections per grade for Elementary School.

 - The school is on a rolling admissions basis.
 For the current school year, students will be accepted up until the beginning of the fourth quarter.